BeardyMike/MINIM1/README.md

 We wanted to create a version of MINI3 that was more customisable, included a number of new features, and that is a signifacnt depatrure from MINI3's goals of being super simple/lightwieght.
 We also wanted to create a version that was more suited to our needs, and that we could use as a base for future projects.

 We also want MINIM1 to be an easier starting point for PHP beginners who are trying to learn the MVC pattern.

+## Installation
+Open a terminal and use "composer install", this creates the VENDOR folder with all the dependencies.
+### THE PHP APPLICATION WILL NOT WORK UNLESS YOU PERFORM THIS STEP.

 ~ BeardyMike